-Celebrating our latest recipients of MJ Gething Gender Equity Award
+Celebrating MJ Gething Gender Equity Award recipients

 Laura Edgington-Mitchell (Department of Biochemistry and Pharmacology), Sapna Devi (Department of Microbiology and Immunology), Helen Jiao and Grace Lidgerwood (Department of Anatomy and Physiology) are the latest early career researchers to have received the MJ Gething Gender Equity Award.
 This award aims to support young researchers in the biomedical sciences, in particular female scientists with significant caring responsibilities by providing grants of up to $5000 to help maintain research momentum and build their research profile.